GenericMappingTools/pygmt/doc/install.rst

-We recommend using the `Anaconda <https://www.anaconda.com/distribution>`__ Python distribution to ensure you have all dependencies installed and the `conda <https://docs.conda.io/projects/conda/en/latest/>`__ package manager available.
+We recommend using the `Anaconda <https://www.anaconda.com/distribution>`__ Python distribution to ensure you have all dependencies installed and the `conda <https://docs.conda.io/projects/conda/en/latest/>`__ package manager is available.
 Installing Anaconda does not require administrative rights to your computer and doesn't interfere with any other Python installations in your system.